gracehoppercenter/ict/docs/f24/courses/itd110/projects/01ssh_messages.md

 ### Final GitHub Repository Structure

-At the end of this activity, your `rsa_encryption_activity` folder in your GitHub repository should contain:
+At the end of this activity, your `practice/encryption` folder in your GitHub repository should contain:

-- `partners_public_key.pub`: Your partner's original public key (downloaded from GitHub).
+- `rsa_encryption_activity/partners_public_key.pub`: Your partner's original public key (downloaded from GitHub).
 - `README.md`: with answers to the journal prompts.
-- `send/encrypted_message.b64`: The encrypted message you sent to your partner.
+- `rsa_encryption_activity/send/encrypted_message.b64`: The encrypted message you sent to your partner.
-- `receive/encrypted_message.b64` (from partner): The encrypted message you received from your partner.
+- `rsa_encryption_activity/receive/encrypted_message.b64` (from partner): The encrypted message you received from your partner.
-- `receive/decrypted_message.txt`: The decrypted message you received from your partner.
+- `rsa_encryption_activity/receive/decrypted_message.txt`: The decrypted message you received from your partner.

 **Important:** **NEVER commit your private key (`~/.ssh/id_rsa`) to your repository or share it with anyone!**